microsoft/vscode-docs/docs/getstarted/settings.md

   //  - remote: Show only remote branches.
   "git.checkoutType": "all",

-  // Always confirm the creation of empty commits.
+  // Always confirm the creation of empty commits for the 'Git: Commit Empty' command.
   "git.confirmEmptyCommits": true,

   // Controls whether to ask for confirmation before force-pushing.